 The Eastern Orthodox Church comprises all other churches such as the Russian Orthodox Church, Greek Orthodox Church, Serbian Orthodox Church, and so on.
 Each church is under the authority of a patriarch.
-If you’re coming from Catholicism, the patriarch is like a fallible mini-Pope who has far less authority to exert top-down control of the Church.
+If you’re coming from Catholicism, the patriarch is like a mini-Pope who is fallible and has far less authority to exert top-down control of the Church.

-Most of the ethnic churches conduct their Divine Liturgy in languages that are no longer spoken (Armenians conduct theirs in Classical Armenian, so I use a service book that contains an English translation).
+Most of the ethnic churches conduct their Divine Liturgy in languages that are no longer spoken.
 It would make sense for you to join a church that conducts at least some of the Divine Liturgy in English to ease your transition into a more eastern form of worship.
 There are three churches that I can recommend:

 Orthodox Church of America (OCA).
 The OCA branched off from the Russian Orthodox Church not long ago, and like the Antiochians, maintain the eastern mysticism that will not remind you of an American megachurch.
 I attended one OCA church in Denver and found it similar to the Divine Liturgy of ROCOR.
-My main concern about this church is that it’s American; I am distrustful of American institutions and am not sure that the OCA can resist the inevitable subversion attempts by forces of evil, but as of today, the OCA seems suitable.
-Unfortunately, this Church was closed to visitors due to the coronavirus pandemic, a potentially bad sign that they are in tune with secular authorities, but if you become a member of this church and later change your mind, you can join and receive communion from other Eastern Orthodox Churches without having to be baptized or chrismated again.
+My main concern about this church is that it’s American; I am distrustful of American institutions and am not sure that the OCA can resist subversion attempts by leftist elements, but as of today, many OCA parishes are suitable.
+Unfortunately, this Church was closed to visitors during the beginning of the coronavirus pandemic, a potentially bad sign that they are in tune with secular authorities, but if you become a member of this church and later change your mind, you can join and receive communion from other Eastern Orthodox Churches without having to be baptized or chrismated again.

 Two additional options to consider: